Cbflessner/portfolio/README.md

 with the line that begins "target" you will be able to make changes to the code on your local machine and have those immediately reflected in the corresponding code on the container.

+### Reload
+If you further set the reload variable in ~/portfolio/ui/gunicorn_config.py to True the code you change on your local computer will be immediately reflected in the UI.

+### Loglevel
+In the same gunicorn_config.py file you can set the granularity of log output as well as where those logs go.
+The default setting of "-" sends the log to the standard output which allows you to access it with the docker-compose logs -f -t [container name] command.
+See more details about this command below.

 ## Useful Docker Commands
 ### docker-compose